Summer Fun in Williamsburg

 Float in a River Pool

-The whole family will love gliding along the meandering lazy river at the river pool at Kingsmill, which reopens for the season on May 7.
-Most outdoor pools in Greater Williamsburg open in late May.
+The whole family will love gliding along the meandering lazy river at the river pool at Kingsmill, check website for schedule.
+Most outdoor pools in Williamsburg open in late May.

 Head Out on the Water